Think you need help or have a specific question related to your study, research or university life? Talk to one of our student learning staff.

 There are several ways.
 Student Learning Development staff are onsite at the University of Otago Dunedin, Christchurch, Wellington and Southland campuses.

-- If you’re at the Dunedin campus, drop into Student Learning Development in the south-west corner of the Central Library (ISB) Building to make an appointment
+- If you’re on the Dunedin campus, drop into Student Learning Development in the south-west corner of the Central Library (ISB) Building to make an appointment

 - Drop us an email or call: